AstarNetwork/astar-docs/docs/user-guides/create-wallet.md

 ### Address Format

 The address format used in Substrate-based chains like Astar is SS58.
 SS58 is a modification of Base-58-check from Bitcoin with some minor modifications.
 Notably, the format contains an address type prefix that identifies an address as belonging to a specific network.
-The Astar ecosystem is a special parachain in the Polkadot ecosystem because it's the only parachain that supports EVM as WASM smart contract.
-With the use of two different virtual machines come two different kinds of addresses.
+Astar Network is special in the Polkadot ecosystem because it's the only parachain that supports EVM as WASM smart contract.
+With the use of two different virtual machines comes two different kinds of addresses.

 - An Astar Native address or SS58 address
 - An Astar EVM address or H160 address which starts with 0x